 But, there are some days when I don’t want a coffee with my breakfast – I want something more special.
 Something more seasonal.
 Something like Homemade Apple Cider.

->

-> This weekend, we took little A to the pumpkin patch, picked our pumpkins (mine is a perfectly green round globe this year – I like picking the unconventional pumpkins!), munched on our complimentary farm-grown Macintosh apples – and as we drove back home to the city, with the sun glinting through the burnt orange maple trees, all I could think about was – we need hot apple cider.
+This weekend, we took my step-daughter to the pumpkin patch, picked our pumpkins (mine is a perfectly green round globe this year – I like picking the unconventional pumpkins!), munched on our complimentary farm-grown Macintosh apples – and as we drove back home to the city, with the sun glinting through the burnt orange maple trees, all I could think about was – we need hot apple cider.

->

-> There’s no flavour quite as quintessentially Fall as hot apple cider.
-In fact, I’m calling this recipe Simple Homemade Apple Cider, because even our seven-year-old could make it – I told her the quantities and she put everything in the pot, gave it a stir, went to go hollow out her pumpkin, and soon thereafter I poured fragrant, steaming apple cider into our mugs, as we discussed what face to carve onto her pumpkin.
+There’s no flavour quite as quintessentially Fall as hot apple cider.
+In fact, I’m calling this recipe Simple Homemade Apple Cider, because even my seven-year-old step-daughter could make it – I told her the quantities and she put everything in the pot, gave it a stir, went to go hollow out her pumpkin, and soon thereafter I poured fragrant, steaming apple cider into our mugs, as we discussed what face to carve onto her pumpkin.

->

-> There are only five ingredients to Simple Homemade Apple Cider: apple cider (feel free to use apple juice instead), honey, cinnamon sticks, whole cloves, and a slice of lemon.
+There are only five ingredients to Simple Homemade Apple Cider: apple cider (feel free to use apple juice instead), honey, cinnamon sticks, whole cloves, and a slice of lemon.
 Heat all ingredients in a pot and simmer for 30 minutes – in the meantime, your house will smell like a dream.
 And then – drink in the flavours of Fall. 😉

 - 4 cups apple cider (apple juice also works, but isn't quite as good)

 In a medium-size pot over medium-low heat, add all ingredients.
 Simmer, stirring occasionally, for about 30 minutes.

 Strain (or just pick out the cinnamon sticks, cloves, and lemon) before serving.